stuartpb/sacred-properties/README.md

 Don't use slang and jargon that isn't explicitly explained to outsiders in some kind of public Jargon File (and even then, don't get too attached to any one way of saying anything).

 Document **everything**.
 While you're working on the final release, publish your rough drafts (and keep them available for development insight).
 If you have a choice between being messy and being completely silent (because you don't have time to clean what you've got up), be messy - the worst that can happen (so long as you're clear about what you're being messy about) is it gets ignored.
 With luck, someone will be able to take at least *something* from your messy work and use it (hopefully you'll be alive for them to ask you for better details), and maybe they'll even be able to clean up the things you disn't have time to polish in the time that *they do* have.

+The *history* of a project, describing every momentary limitation and design decision within its evolution, can be just as important as its latest "finished" release (if not more so).
+Every patch, every *reversion* of a patch, every failed experiment, should be a matter of public record.
+These historical details can (and should) be provided through version control (ie. Git), but any assets etc. required to *build the latest version* should be included as part of its current source tree.

 Whenever possible, though, you should edit your rough drafts to make sure that they're easy to follow (this also overlaps with Accessibility).